Shaddadi/Facet-Vertex-FFNN/README.md

 sudo chmod +x run_all.sh
 ./run_all.sh
 ```
-It will generate the result of our method in Table 1, Table 2, Figure 3 and Figure 4 in the paper
+It will generate the result of our method in Table 1, Table 2, Figure 3 and Figure 4 in the paper.

 ***caution*** The test on ACAS Xu Property 7 and Netwrok1_9 is disabled because its computation time is over 30 minutes.
 Please run following command if you are intesested in running this instance
 ```bash
 cd examples/ACASXu